AnaValente/DNA-methylation-analysis/README.md

 > [!NOTE]
 > **This pipeline uses by default the hg38 reference genome**
 >
-> **Other reference genomes are available to used but the genomic regions output will be skipped**
+> **Other reference genomes are available to use, but the genomic regions output will be skipped**

 # Install conda environment